-Affiliate: Reach Out and Read Affiliates are county- and state-wide offices affiliated with the Reach Out and Read National Center that work directly with Reach Out and Read sites to ensure the effective implementation and quality of the Reach Out and Read model.
-Affiliates provide technical assistance to programs and oversee program expansion, community outreach, fundraising, public relations, and advocacy in their geographic area.
+Affiliate: Reach Out and Read Affiliates are local offices affiliated with Reach Out and Read National that work directly with Reach Out and Read sites in their designated geographies to ensure the effective implementation and quality of the Reach Out and Read model.
+Affiliates provide technical assistance to programs and oversee program expansion, community outreach, fundraising, public relations, and advocacy in their area.

-Annual Book Budget (ABB): The estimated dollar amount a site needs to distribute books during well-child visits.
+Annual Book Budget (ABB): The estimated dollar amount a site needs to purchase books for Reach Out and Read well-child visits.
 The calculation is derived by taking the number of well-child visits for children ages 6 months through 5 years in a given year and multiplying it by the average book cost of \$2.75.